ovh/terraform-provider-ovh/website/docs/r/cloud_project_database_kafka_schemaregistryacl.html.markdown

 # ovh_cloud_project_database_kafka_schemaregistryacl

-Creates a schema registry ACL for a kafka cluster associated with a public cloud project.
+Creates a schema registry ACL for a Kafka cluster associated with a public cloud project.

 ## Example Usage